 Typical insurance coverage and out of pocket cost for a virtual colonoscopy you should consider include:

 The Affordable Care Act (ACA) mandates that private insurers fully cover CT colonography.
 However, Medicare is currently considering coverage of the exam.
-Further information on larger insurance companies who cover virtual colonoscopy exams independent of the ACA requirements can be found on the ACR website at acr.org/VirtualCT.
+Further information on larger insurance companies who cover virtual colonoscopy exams independent of the ACA requirements can be found on the ACR website.

 We are In-Network with all major insurance carriers, including Independent Health, Highmark BlueCross BlueShield, Univera, Aetna, United Healthcare and more.
-For a comprehensive list of insurances we accept, questions regarding your insurance coverage for a virtual colonoscopy, or another service we provide, please see our Billing & Insurance Info.
+For a comprehensive list of insurances we accept, questions regarding your insurance coverage for a virtual colonoscopy, or billing questions regarding another service we provide, please visit our Billing & Insurance page.
 You can also call the customer service number on your insurance card and talk directly with a representative there.

 When self-pay or paying out-of-pocket is considered, the cost of a virtual colonoscopy at Southtowns Radiology is $890.
 Because no sedation or recovery is required, this is significantly lower than a traditional colonoscopy, which on average costs $3,000.
-If you are considering paying for a virtual colonoscopy on your own, please call our scheduling department at 716-649-9000.
+If you are considering paying for a virtual colonoscopy on your own, please call our scheduling department at 716.649.9000 and select option 1.

 Before your virtual colonoscopy (low-dose CT colonography), you should know:

 When you arrive for your virtual colonoscopy, it’s essential that you have your script with you.
 If you don’t have your script, please call the provider who ordered your imaging to ensure that one can be faxed to our office at 716.649.9005 before your appointment.